kaycebasques/biodigitaljazz/blog/systemantics.rst

 book by John Gall with some interesting ideas about why systems fail.
 Below is a summary of the book's axioms.

 (The sentences in bold are mostly verbatim from the book; I edited a few.
-The other sentences are my own notes about each item.)
+Sentences in quotes are also from the book.
+Everything else is my own.)

 **Systems In General Work Poorly Or Not At All**.
 There is no single, hidden defect that's preventing your complex system from working; failure to function